-of Mali Draper and Dan Waine.
-In response to the cancellation of
+practice of Mali Draper and Dan Waine.
+In response to the cancellation

-which explores a fragmented narrative through immersive sound
+project which explores a fragmented narrative through immersive sound

 design and storytelling.
-The print is a two-colour risograph produced by Granby Press.
+The print is a two-colour risograph produced

 In addition, the artists have procued a Sound Walk using the app Echoes.

-specific locations in Liverpool's Princes Park, outlined on
+locations in Liverpool's Princes Park, outlined on the map below.

-out.
 Each

-soundscape within the sound walk has a speech transcription
+soundscape within the sound walk has a speech transcription and audio

 Detailed instructions on how to use the app can be accessed here.